Encoding Tactile Stimuli for Braille Recognition with Organoids: Results

 As described previously in Section~\ref{sec:methodology_encoding}, tactile stimuli from the Evetac sensor are encoded into electrical stimulation patterns based on four parameters: phase amplitude, pulse count, phase duration, and trigger delay.
 Each tactile input is spatially partitioned into eight regions corresponding to the eight electrodes of the MEA.
 Organoid responses are decoded by counting spikes from each electrode within a 500 ms readout window.
 Here, we assess the effectiveness of this encoding and decoding strategy through the performance of the organoid system in classifying 26 Braille letters.

-We evaluate KNN, SVM, and random forest classifiers via cross-validation on 1300 response vectors.
-SVM achieves the highest accuracy and is used for subsequent analyses.
+We use a support vector machine (SVM) classifier with cross-validation on 1300 response vectors for all classification analyses reported in this study.
 When using only the 8-dimensional output from a single organoid for classification, the accuracy remains stable at approximately 57\% (Figure~\ref{subfig:classify_single}).
 When conducting experiments with three organoids on the same MEA and using their individual 8-dimensional outputs separately for classification, the accuracies are 59\%, 62\%, and 67\%, respectively.
-However, when combining the outputs of the three organoids into a 24-dimensional vector, the classification accuracy using SVM reaches 83\%(Figure~\ref{subfig:classify_multi}).
+However, when combining the outputs of the three organoids into a 24-dimensional vector, the classification accuracy using SVM reaches 83\% (Figure~\ref{subfig:classify_multi}).

-As shown in Figure~\ref{fig:braille_classification}, the heatmaps of organoid responses to each sample show that even though different pressing depths are used during data collection, the response patterns of the organoid remain relatively consistent. which indicates that the organoid network exhibits intrinsic robustness to variations in stimulus strength.
+As shown in Figure~\ref{fig:braille_classification}, the heatmaps of organoid responses to each sample show that even though different pressing depths are used during data collection, the response patterns of the organoid remain relatively consistent, which indicates that the organoid network exhibits intrinsic robustness to variations in stimulus strength.
 Comparing the input and output heatmaps further confirms that a stronger indentation in a given sensor region does not always elicit a stronger response from the electrode assigned to that region.
 The transformation from tactile input to spike output is therefore shaped by local network dynamics rather than by a direct intensity mapping.
-When noise is introduced again, the single-organoid system’s accuracy decreases by 2.1--26.5\%, with 'missing' and 'outliers' noise causing the largest drops; the three-organoid system’s accuracy decreases by 0.8--18.1\%.
+When noise is introduced again, the single-organoid system’s accuracy decreases by 2.1--26.5\% relative to its clean (no-noise) baseline, with 'missing' and 'outliers' noise causing the largest drops; the three-organoid system’s accuracy decreases by 0.8--18.1\% relative to its clean baseline.
+Here, the reported ranges are taken across the four noise models.
 These results demonstrate that organoid redundancy enhances resistance to data disturbances.